Loki release dates: When does episode 1 of the Marvel series hit Disney Plus?

 The latest teaser

-Another 30-second teaser arrived on Thursday, titled Tick.
-As someone in the YouTube comments points out, at this point Marvel has probably given us more trailers than there are episodes.
+At this point Marvel has probably given us more trailers than there are episodes.
+The teasers have been been daily, titled Tick, Chance, Team and Path.

 What to watch in the meantime